falkr/ttm4175/pages/iot-mqtt.md

 ## Installation and Connection

 [Install MQTT.FX](https://mqttfx.jensd.de) on your own laptop.
+Ideally, install it on more than one laptop, so you can send messages between them.

 ## Subscribing

-* Connect to the open broker with the address `iot.eclipse.org` and the port 1883.
+* Connect to an open broker, one listed on [this list](https://github.com/mqtt/mqtt.github.io/wiki/public_brokers).
+(Not all are up and running at all times.
+Last I used `test.mosquitto.org`.)
 * Subscribe to the topic `/#` and watch what happens.
+(Not all brokers allow you to do that.)
 * Try to catch some of the payloads that are transported, and some of the topics that are used.
 * Unsubscribe from the topic `/#` again and instead subscribe to a specific topic that you have observed in the trace.
 * Figure out if there is any meaning in the messages.